Rakeela/dragora-notes/2021-4-8-Seventy-Eighth.md

 I wish there was a game like Ring Fit, which uses the ring but *not* the leg straps, and which relies on a substantial "honor system" component...
 Actually, I guess I'm wishing I had exercise tapes that used the ring prop.
 It makes me feel like I know where my hands are supposed to go.
 Hands: actually kind of awkward.
 Dexterous quadrupeds make more sense to me, but then I guess they *would*, as a [[dragon]].
 Rawr!

 ---
+I wrote a discussion board post suggesting animes to one of my teachers.
+I mentioned Trigun, Cowboy Bebop, and Arpeggio of Blue Steel.
+I'd hardly posted it when I realized that I'd forgotten Gargantia on the Verdurous Planet.
+I can hardly believe I forgot to list it!
+Well, I can't edit the post now, and deleting it just to rewrite it with another suggestion feels too foolish; despite her request for streaming suggestions, I already doubt the teacher is really interested in anime suggestions.

+---
+I'm exhausted and thinking about what I wrote in [[2021-3-25-Fifty-Ninth]].
+It's not an unusual topic for me, really.
+If women were stereotyped the way men are stereotyped, we would not consider society to be 'sexually liberated'; we would consider it to be oppressive.
+Human gender is not *that* much of a straightjacket; men's emotional needs are not *that* alien vs women's emotional needs.

+Years ago I was trying to write a story about phoenixes, and I struggled with their sexual mores.
+I expressed those struggles to people I knew.
+I think it was Kistaro who told me that in any society, being perceived as wholly interested in sex would be skeevy.
+And it's like... yeah.
+Yeah it would be.
+So why do we tolerate sexually objectifying men so much in society?
+If someone is treated as having no desires other than sex and no potentials other than sex, they're being treated as a 100% sexual object rather than a person...

+I couldn't keep writing that story.
+Once that subject came up the story became exhausting and depressing the way trying to write Ihroun's story was exhausting and depressing.
+I didn't yet have the words for the role that I'd been pressed into.

+---
 Back to [[day-post-archive]]